Protolus/protolus-combined/README.md

     var application = Protolus.PanelServer();
     application.start();

-This also gives you access to the protolus libraries at: Protolus.Templates, Protolus.Router, Protolus.Resource, Protolus.Data and Protolus.Application.
+This also gives you access to the protolus libraries at:

+- Protolus.Templates
+- Protolus.Router
+- Protolus.Resource
+- Protolus.Data
+- Protolus.Application

 Testing
 -------